RoeReRe/permissioned_tokens_full/README.md

 3. Clawback 1 token from user.

 ### Proposal Contract
-Complete the stateful smart contract `assets/proposal_approval.py` which allows the creator to create a proposal.
+Stateful smart contract `assets/proposal_approval.py` which allows the creator to create a proposal.
 Users can then vote by making application calls to this contract.

 #### Init
 1. Save proposal title, description, vote count ("For / Against") and assetID in global state.